marcorgz1/dotfiles/README.md

 > If you press `Windows key + H` the help window with many of the available shotcuts will open.
 > If you have any question, you can ask me on <span style="color:  #00c1ff; margin-right: 12px;"> </span> discord (markix.).

+## 🎬 Credits
+Lot of the configs are based on [JaKoolit](https://github.com/JaKooLit) dotfiles.
+Thanks to him! 💜

 <br />

 ## 📷 Screenshots